List of The New York Times controversies: Alessandra Stanley errors

 Alessandra Stanley is a television critic.
 Complaints were raised regarding the accuracy of her reporting.
-Her tribute to Walter Cronkite on July 18, 2009, had eight factual errors.
+Her tribute to Walter Cronkite on July 18, 2009, contained eight factual errors.
 Clark Hoyt, the public editor of The New York Times described Stanley as "much admired by editors for the intellectual heft of her coverage of television" but "with a history of errors".
 The New York Times printed a correction:

 An appraisal on Saturday about Walter Cronkite's career included a number of errors.
 In some copies, it misstated the date that Martin Luther King Jr. was killed and referred incorrectly to Cronkite's coverage of D-Day.
 King was killed on April 4, 1968, not April 30.
 Mr. Cronkite covered the D-Day landing from a warplane; he did not storm the beaches.
 In addition, Neil Armstrong set foot on the moon on July 20, 1969, not July 26.
 "The CBS Evening News" overtook "The Huntley-Brinkley Report" on NBC in the ratings during the 1967-68 television season, not after Chet Huntley retired in 1970.
 A communications satellite used to relay correspondents' reports from around the world was Telstar, not Telestar.
 Howard K. Smith was not one of the CBS correspondents Mr. Cronkite would turn to for reports from the field after he became anchor of "The CBS Evening News" in 1962; he left CBS before Mr. Cronkite was the anchor.
 Because of an editing error, the appraisal also misstated the name of the news agency for which Mr. Cronkite was Moscow bureau chief after World War II.
 At that time it was United Press, not United Press International.

-An earlier contentious wording was on September 5, 2005, in an article on Hurricane Katrina where she wrote "Fox's Geraldo Rivera did his rivals one better: yesterday, he nudged an Air Force rescue worker out of the way so his camera crew could tape him as he helped lift an older woman in a wheelchair to safety."
+Another contentious claim had occurred on September 5, 2005, in an article on Hurricane Katrina, in which she wrote "Fox's Geraldo Rivera did his rivals one better: yesterday, he nudged an Air Force rescue worker out of the way so his camera crew could tape him as he helped lift an older woman in a wheelchair to safety."
 The Times later acknowledged that no nudge was visible on the broadcast tape.

 Anti-Indian sentiment

-An article published in 2017 in the Times (titled "In India, fashion has become a nationalist cause") was criticized by Indian Twitter users and some commentators, such as Barkha Dutt, for suggesting that the sari was co-opted by the Hindutva movement.
-Critics said that the article was inaccurate and Orientalist.
+An article published in 2017 by author Asgar Qadri in the Times (titled "In India, fashion has become a nationalist cause") was criticized by Indian Twitter users and some commentators, such as Barkha Dutt, for suggesting that the sari was co-opted by the Hindutva movement.
+Critics said that the article was inaccurate and orientalist.